pippinbarr/cart263-2021/topics/ai/ml5js-handpose.md

 ## Summary

 The [Handpose](https://learn.ml5js.org/#/reference/handpose) feature in [ml5.js](https://ml5js.org/) allows us to use a pre-trained model to detect a hand in an image (including static images, video, or a webcam feed).
-The output is a set of 21 points representing the positions of the fingers (by knuckle) and palm of the hand.
+The key output is a set of 21 points representing the positions of the fingers (finger tips and knuckles) and the palm of the hand.

 ---